Amjad Khan (actor): Early career (1951-1975)

+Sholay (1975) and others

+In 1975, Khan was offered the role of dacoit Gabbar Singh for the film Sholay by one of its writers, Salim Khan.
+In preparation for the role, he read Abhishapth Chambal, a book on Chambal dacoits written by Taroon Kumar Bhaduri (actress Jaya Bhaduri's father).
+Sholay went on to become a blockbuster and one of his most acclaimed and well known roles.

 After the success of Sholay, Khan continued to play negative roles in many subsequent Hindi films in the 1970s, 1980s and early 1990s – superseding, in terms of popularity and demand, the earlier Indian actor, Ajit.
 He often acted as villain opposite Amitabh Bachchan as the hero.
 His role in Inkaar was also presented in terrifying manner.
 He made his presence felt in Des Pardes, Nastik, Satte Pe Satta, Chambal Ki Kasam, Ganga Ki Saugandh, Hum Kisise Kum Nahin and Naseeb.

 Khan was also acclaimed for playing many unconventional roles.
 In the critically acclaimed film Shatranj Ke Khiladi (1977) (based on the novel of the same title), by Munshi Premchand and directed by Satyajit Ray, Khan played the helpless and deluded monarch Wajid Ali Shah, whose kingdom, Avadh, is being targeted by British colonialists from the British East India Company.
 It is the only movie in which he dubbed a song.
 In 1979, he portrayed Emperor Akbar in the film Meera.
 He played many positive roles such as in Yaarana (1981) and Laawaris (1981) as Amitabh's friend and father respectively, Rocky (1981) and Commander (1981).
 In the art film Utsav (1984), he portrayed Vatsayana, the author of the Kama Sutra.
 In 1988, he appeared in the Merchant Ivory English language film The Perfect Murder as an underworld don.
 He excelled at playing comical characters in films such as Qurbani (1980), Love Story and Chameli Ki Shaadi (1986).
 In 1991, he reprised his role as Gabbar Singh in Ramgarh Ke Sholay, a parody of the legendary film which included look-alikes of Dev Anand and Amitabh Bachchan.

+Directorial work

-He ventured into directing for a brief period in the 1980s, directing and starring in Chor Police (1983), which did not do well, and Ameer Aadmi Gareeb Aadmi (1985) which was a blockbuster at the box office.
+He ventured into directing in the 1980s, directing and starring in Chor Police (1983) and Ameer Aadmi Gareeb Aadmi (1985), both of the films did not do well at the box office.
+His first directorial venture Adhura Aadmi remained incomplete.

+Other work

 Amjad was the president of the Actors Guild Association.
-He was respected in the film industry, and would intervene and negotiate disputes between actors and directors/producers.
-One such dispute occurred when Meenakshi Seshadri was forced to drop out of Damini (1993) by Raj Kumar Santoshi because she rejected his proposal.
-Amjad Khan sorted out the matter and made Raj Santoshi take back his harsh decision.

 Personal life and death

+Relationships and family

-In 1972, he married Shaila Khan and in the following year, she gave birth to their first child, Shadaab Khan.
-He also had a daughter, Ahlam Khan, and another son, Seemaab Khan.
+In 1972, he married Shaila Khan, the daughter of Urdu poet and screenwriter Akhtar ul Iman, and in the following year, she gave birth to their first child, Shadaab Khan, who would later join the entertainment industry.
+He also had a daughter, Ahlam Khan, an actress and screenwriter, and another son, Seemab Khan, who is a club cricketer.
 Ahlam married popular theatre actor Zafar Karachiwala in 2011.

+Literature and philosophy

+Amjad Khan was fond of literature and philosophy, having studied the subject, often quoting English poets such as Keats, Byron, Wordsworth, Shelley as well ancient Greek philosophers like Plato and Aristotle.